Sasai-Fintech/remittance-assistant/docs/azure-deploy.md

 # Azure Container Apps Deployment Guide

-This guide explains how to deploy the EcoCash Assistant to Azure Container Apps.
+This guide explains how to deploy the Remittance Assistant to Azure Container Apps.

 ## Prerequisites